Samsung Galaxy Tab S8: Your complete buyer's guide

 If you choose the Tab S8+ or S8 Ultra, you'll get a "new and improved S Pen that uses a prediction algorithm for ultra-low latency."
 Specifically, you'll get a latency speed of 2.8ms, whereas the Tab S8 offers 6.2ms and the Tab S7 series offered 9ms.

-Otherwise, none of the Galaxy Tab S8 tablets ship with a charger or keyboard cover in the box.
+Otherwise, none of the Galaxy Tab S8 tablets ship with a charger, keyboard, or case in the box.
 Particularly with the Galaxy Tab S8+ and S8 Ultra, they're too large to regularly use in handheld form, so you'll want to buy a case with a kickstand and a keyboard for productivity.
+But even for the Tab S8, you'll want some protection against damage and a way to store your S Pen if you're taking it on the road.

-Our guides on the best Galaxy Tab S8 cases and best Galaxy Tab S8 Ultra cases will get you started.
+Our guides on the best Galaxy Tab S8 cases, Tab S8 Plus cases, or Tab S8 Ultra cases will get you started depending on which model you chose to buy.

 You can buy the official Tab S8 Book Cover Keyboard in all three sizes; it's expensive, especially for the Ultra version with backlighting and a trackpad, but it lets you connect or disconnect instantly while bypassing a manual Bluetooth connection.
 Otherwise, you can save a lot of money with a Bluetooth keyboard.

-Alongside the traditional DeX mode for multitasking, One UI 4 on the Galaxy Tab S8 also offers a new tool to "split your screen into three windows with four layout options, and even adjust to the exact height, size, and layout you need for any given task."
+One UI 4 on the Galaxy Tab S8 offers a new tool to "split your screen into three windows with four layout options, and even adjust to the exact height, size, and layout you need for any given task."

 You can pin your favorite apps to a hidden taskbar on the top-right of the display.
 After you open one app, simply drag the S Pen to reveal the taskbar, then plop a second (or third) app onto the display to split up the screen space between them.
 You can slide the borders between the apps to give one more space than the rest.